requestum-team/requestum-code-recipes-ios/CD/CD.md

 ```

-3. Create Configurations by duplicating Debug and Release configurations in the project.
-Set xcconfig files to each configuration
+3. Create Configurations by duplicating Debug and Release configurations in the project like `Production-Debug`, `Staging-Release`.
+Set corresponding xcconfig files to each configuration
 4. Set Info.plist as

 Bundle Id - `$(PRODUCT_BUNDLE_IDENTIFIER)`<br>